Royal Academy of Arts Summer Exhibition

 The Summer Exhibition runs from 13 June — 20 August 2023.
 Tickets can be purchased from the Royal Academy’s website.

-Part of the Royal College of Arts 2021 Painting and Sculpture Degree Show, this free exhibition at Cromwell Place, South Kensington, showcases artwork from this year’s MA sculpture graduates and features Jasper Garvida’s work from his Isolation – Vessels and the Body collection.
+Part of the Royal College of Arts 2021 Painting and Sculpture Degree Show, showcased artwork from MA sculpture graduates and featured Jasper Garvida’s work from his 'Isolation – Vessels and the Body' collection.